A heap of bones on the ground – Yassine Salihine and Noam Toran on post-apocalyptic imaginaries

 World War Z, 2013

-In fact, it is probably no exaggeration to say that almost all novels, films, and video games in which characters wander through a desert world are derived in some way from A Boy and His Dog —including the Mad Max series (George Miller admitted that he “stole” several ideas from it) and the Fallout video game series.
-The film (an adaptation of Harlan Ellison’s 1969 short story A Boy and His Dog) tells the story of Vic, an amoral young man (played by Don Johnson), and Blood, his telepathic dog.
-They wander through a post-nuclear landscape, where all that remains of civilization is covered in a thick layer of atomic dust.
-Together, they flee child-stealing slavers and marauding mutants, searching for canned food, places to take refuge, and women to rape.
-The first half of the film takes place on the surface, the second half underground, in a kind of preppers’ paradise: a huge fallout shelter, large enough to contain an entire fake city.
-What follows is a transcript of our conversation during the screening, interspersed with excerpts from the film.
+In fact, it’s not a stretch to say that most wasteland-roaming novels, films, and video games have their lineage traced back to the film, including the Mad Max franchise (George Miller openly admits to ‘stealing’ from it) and the Fallout franchise.
+Briefly, the film (adapted from a novella series by Harlan Ellison) centers around Vic, an amoral boy (played by a young Don Johnson) and Blood, his telepathic dog, who drift across a post-nuclear landscape where remnants of “civilization” have been buried under a thick layer of atomic dust.
+The two spend their time evading marauding packs of child-slavers and mutants, digging for canned goodsand shelter, and scouting out women to rape.
+The first half of the film takes place on the surface, the second ‘underground’ in a kind of preppers paradise: a vast nuclear bunker large enough to simulate and sustain an entire township.
+Below is a transcript of our conversation during the screening, interspersed with quoted passages from the film.

-That’s a shame… No, but it’s true!
-They didn’t need to cut her down, that girl!
-We could have used her two or three more times.
+Ain’t that a shame.
+Hell, they didn’t need to cut her!
+She could have been used two or three more times.

 N.T.